killergerbah/asbplayer/README.md

 ### asbplayer isn't properly cropping screenshots from streaming video.

--   If the site is using an iframe for the video player then asbplayer won't know how to crop the screenshot properly.
-You will have to mine subtitles in fullscreen mode.
 -   Make sure the browser zoom setting is at 100%.
--   You can also disable cropping altogether using the extension settings menu.
+-   You can disable cropping altogether using the extension settings menu.

 ## Demos